rubygarage/media-watermark/README.md

 __Adding an image and text over the video__

-Tto add an image and text over the video you may refer the following code extract:
+To add an image and text over the video you may refer the following code extract:

 ```swift
 if let item = MediaItem(url: url) {